workos-inc/python-django-directory-sync-example/README.md

 ## Need help?

 When you clone this repo, the `DEBUG` setting is `False` by default in `workos_django/settings.py`.
 You can set `DEBUG=True` if you need to troubleshoot something during the tutorial, but you must use `DEBUG=False` in order to successfully connect to the WorkOS API.
+You may also leave the `DEBUG` setting as `False` and connect with WorkOS if you include the `--insecure` flag as referenced in step 11.

 If you get stuck and aren't able to resolve the issue by reading our API reference or tutorials, please  reach out to us at support@workos.com and we'll help you out.